BepiColombo: Mission overview

+During the launch and cruise phases, these three components are joined together (with the Magnetospheric Orbiter Sunshield and Interface or MOSIF between Mio and MPO) to form the Mercury Cruise System (MCS).

-The stacked spacecraft will take seven years to position itself to enter Mercury orbit.
-During this time it will use solar-electric propulsion and nine gravity assists, flying past the Earth and Moon in April 2020, Venus in 2020 and 2021, and six Mercury flybys between 2021 and 2025.
+The stacked spacecraft will take eight years to position itself to enter Mercury orbit.
+During this time it uses solar-electric propulsion and nine gravity assists, flying past the Earth and Moon in April 2020, Venus in 2020 and 2021, and six Mercury flybys between 2021 and 2025.